 roomDao.create(

-id = room.id,
+id = room.id

-name = room.name,
+name = room.name

-currentTemperature = room.currentTemperature,
+currentTemperature = room.currentTemperature

 targetTemperature = room.targetTemperature